 Not to be forgotten is the version made available on the March 18th, 1996 released compilation album “Anthology 2.”
-It presents the song as it was so far as of February 16th, 1967, with only the rhythm track, Paul’s overdubbed bass and John’s initial attempt at lead vocals.
+It presents 'take eight' as it stood on February 16th, 1967, consisting of only the rhythm track, Paul’s overdubbed bass and John’s initial attempt at lead vocals.

-At the time of release it appears that the album was viewed as a whole and, therefore, this track was a distinctive element of the “Pepper” experience – hence it’s appearance at the beginning of the final Monkees episode “Mijacogeo” (aka “The Frodis Caper”) which first aired on March 25th, 1968.
-As time progressed, it became common practice to dissect the album track-by-track, identifying favorites and dismissing the less desirable.
-Hence, “A Day In The Life” has gone on to win the hearts of fans universally as the winning element of the album, while “Good Morning Good Morning” has declined dramatically in importance.
+At the time of release it appears that the album was viewed as a whole and, therefore, this track was a distinctive element of the “Pepper” experience – hence its appearance at the beginning of the final Monkees episode “Mijacogeo” (aka “The Frodis Caper”) which first aired on March 25th, 1968.
+As time progressed, it became common practice to dissect the album "track by track," identifying favorites and dismissing the less desirable.
+Hence, “A Day In The Life” has gone on to win the hearts of fans universally as the crowning element of the album, while “Good Morning Good Morning” has declined dramatically in importance.
 But could this pure slice of Lennon ever be omitted as a non-essential ingredient of the “Pepper” album?
 I think not!